Goby56/isomorph-graph/README.md

 # isomorph-graph
-Using linear algebra to determine if two graphs are isomorph
+Using linear algebra to determine if two graphs are isomorphic